defencedigital/dds-way/docs/index.md

 This site documents some of the decisions agreed at the DDS Way Forum about the products we operate.

 The DDS Forum meets once a month.
-The Forum is lead developers and technical architects representing DDS programmes who are responsible for communicating and implementing the DDS Way.
+The Forum is lead developers and technical architects representing DDS projects who are responsible for communicating and implementing the DDS Way.

 The Forum reviews: